ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

 ### Modification of existing UI components

-* Any changes on interfaces of factories or UI components MUST be agreed upon by the your fixe.
+* Any changes on interfaces of factories or UI components MUST be agreed upon by the Jour Fixe.
 The interfaces are the public surface of the UI framework that consumers rely on, so changes should not be made ad hoc.
 Moreover it is very likely that a change in an interface corresponds to some observable change in the corresponding UI component which is reflected in the Kitchen Sink.
 This also includes non editorial changes in the doc blocks of interfaces, excluding the YAML fields `description`, `background` and `context`.
-* To propose a change in of a factory or UI component interface, a pull request with the desired change MUST be made on github.
-The code in the pull reques SHOULD obay the rules given in **Interfaces to Factories** and **Interfaces to UI components**.
+* To propose a change of a factory or UI component interface, a pull request with the desired change MUST be made on github.
+The code in the pull request SHOULD obay the rules given in **Interfaces to Factories** and **Interfaces to UI components**.
 The existing unit tests for the UI framework SHOULD pass.
 * The changes in the interface SHOULD not break existing usages of the interface.